• Cody-99 10 months ago

 (I would thus describe DARPA's funding of the BB&N IMP as probably the most successful case of "nudge theory" in history.
 Almost as if someone at DARPA was a time-traveller who knew that that much effort, and no more, was all that was needed to shift the timeline.)

-• AStonesThrow a day ago
+• AStonesThrow 10 months ago

 Well yeah, and the government sponsored a little company called Los Alamos to develop a few things.
 But now we own them, I guess.

-• derefr a day ago
+• derefr 10 months ago

 BB&N was and remains a private company, and isn't primarily a government contractor.
 It was a one-time government grant — and for much less than the full CapEx required to build the thing.
 DARPA essentially said "you want to build this?
 We'd sure like something like that to exist, so we'll give you some money to increase your chances/make it happen faster."